sbirmi/bari/src/Durak/README.md

 ## Todo

-- GIVEUP from defender
+- pass more parameters thru RoundParameters
+- Who starts the first round

+Nice to have

+- attackers should be attackers - defenders
 - playerAttack code reorg
-- attackers should be attackers - defenders
-- invoke isTurnOver at the end of any move
-- pass more parameters thru RoundParameters

 ---